 The pump filter is designed to capture these items before they reach the pump and cause damage.
 As debris gathers in the filter, water begins moving more slowly through the drainage system.
 Eventually, the flow may slow enough that the washer cannot empty the drum.

 The physical position of the appliance can also play a role.
 When a washer is pushed tightly against a wall, the drain hose may bend or collapse slightly.
 Even a small restriction in the hose can limit water flow enough to interrupt the cycle.
+Mechanical wear also contributes over time.
+Washing machines run through hundreds of cycles each year, and moving parts gradually lose efficiency.
+Importantly, these situations do not necessarily mean the appliance is failing.
+In many cases, they are simply the result of regular use

 Early Signs That the Drain System Is Struggling

+A washer rarely stops draining without warning.
+In most situations, subtle signals appear several cycles before the problem becomes obvious.
 One early indication is water remaining in the drum after a wash cycle finishes.
 The washer may technically complete the program but leave clothing wetter than usual.

 Sound can provide another clue.
 When the pump begins to struggle, the machine may produce a faint humming noise during the drain stage without actually removing water.
+You might also notice the spin cycle taking longer than usual.
+The washer may repeatedly attempt to remove water before spinning clothes at full speed.
+Some indicators worth noticing include:

 - Water still visible inside the drum after the cycle ends